unlaunch/documentation/_docs/features/attributes-operators.md

 ---
 title: Attributes and Associated Operators
-description: This page will help you understand the attributes and their associated opertors
+description: This page will help you understand the attributes and their associated operators
 ---

 # Attributes and Associated Operators